jwmerrill/jwmerrill.github.io/_drafts/tracing-curves.md

 <br style="clear: both;"/>

 This strategy is pretty good in many cases.
-I think it's just fine for sin(x) on the left.
+I think it's just fine for the sinusoid on the left.
 But it's a frustrating experience to try to trace very steep curves like the line in the middle, because the trace point can end up very far above or below your cursor even when your cursor is close to the curve.
-And if the curve is only defined over a finite domain, like the half ellipse on the right, then it's annoying that you have to be underneath the curve to trace it.
-Try getting the trace point right to the edge of the half ellipse--it's harder than it should be.
+And if the curve is only defined over a finite domain, like the half ellipse on the right, then it's annoying that you can't trace the curve at all from outside the defined region.
+Try getting the trace point right to the edge of the half ellipse---it's harder than it should be.

-Minor irritations accumulate over time.
-After months of using trace that worked like that, I felt about ready to shout at my computer: "If my mouse is near the curve, then the trace point should be near my mouse!"
-Moments like this are important for software developers.
-Once you've decided exactly what to shout at your computer, you know what you need to try to implement next.

 <aside>
   Sometimes other people don't share your intuitions either.
 I suspect that's part of what makes it so difficult to write well.